Eisenstein cohomology classes for $\mathrm{GL}_N$ over imaginary quadratic fields: Introduction

 \end{corollary}

-{\it Remark.} As was pointed out to us by Don Blasius, one can take $\Omega_\infty$ to be the real period of an elliptic curve defined over $k_{ab}$ --- the maximal abelian extension of $k$.
+{\it Remark.} As was pointed out to us by Don Blasius, one can take $\Omega_\infty$ to be a period of a holomorphic differential on an elliptic curve defined over $k_{ab}$ --- the maximal abelian extension of $k$.
 Then

 where $E$ is the CM field generated by the values of $\phi$.
 This follows from the fact that the ratio of two arithmetic automorphic functions with Fourier coefficients in $\Q_{ab}$, and having the same weight, takes value in $k_{ab}$ when evaluated at a CM point.